Bisi Ezerioha: Education

 After a year of study in Nigeria, West Africa, Ezerioha transferred to Cerritos College and graduated with an honors associate degree in applied and natural sciences, before proceeding to California State University, Long Beach where he obtained bachelor's and master's degrees in Chemical Engineering and Engineering Management respectively.

+Personal life

+Ezerioha married Hedi Kim in May 2011, and they have two children, together.
+He filed for divorce to Kim in June 2021, which is now final.

 Career

 Pharmaceuticals

 Upon graduation, Ezerioha joined the research division of a pharmaceutical company, eventually switching to sales and quickly rising through the management ranks.
 After over a decade in various areas of pharmaceutical research, marketing and sales he desired to utilize his skills in the design and manufacturing high-performance parts for motor sports.
 During this time, he gained some recognition in the racing scene for building and driving the fastest carbureted front wheel drive vehicle in the world.

 Motorsports

 In 1994, Ezerioha founded Bisimoto Engineering to further test and bring his engine designs to life.
 Ezerioha's early accolades include building the most powerful naturally-aspirated SOHC Honda engines involving the D16A6, D15B7, F22A, F18A and D16Z6 platforms.
-He demonstrated through his unique designs that even less popular engines could reliably produce significant amounts of power.
+He aimed to demonstrate that even less popular engines could reliably produce significant amounts of power.

-Innovation at Bisimoto eventually expanded into the turbocharged market with a 700 hp 1.6L sohc powered Honda civic wagon, 533 hp LEA1 1.5L CR-Z hybrid, a 1000+hp Honda Odyssey, a 602whp Hyundai Elantra GT, and many high HP twin-turbocharged Porsche 911s.
+Bisimoto eventually expanded into the turbocharged market with a 700 hp 1.6L SOHC powered Honda civic wagon, 533 hp LEA1 1.5L CR-Z hybrid, a 1000+hp Honda Odyssey, a 602whp Hyundai Elantra GT, and many high HP twin-turbocharged Porsche 911s.

-By consistently exceeding expectations while creating unparalleled automotive masterpieces he has led the firm to become one of the most recognized engine design and tuning houses in the world.
-Ezerioha's accomplishments have been documented worldwide by popular magazines like DSport, SuperStreet, Turbo Magazine, Sport Compact Car, Racecar Engineering, Import Tuner, Total 911, Fast Car, and Full Throttle magazines.
+Ezerioha has played a leading role in the development of the firm, which has gained international recognition in the field of engine design and tuning.
+His work has been featured in publications including DSport, Super Street, Turbo Magazine, Sport Compact Car, Racecar Engineering, Import Tuner, Total 911, Fast Car, and Full Throttle.